department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 #### After the study

-We the study is complete, we may ask you if we can contact you again for another study.
+When the study is complete, we may ask you if we can contact you again for another study.
 You can say no if you'd prefer.

 We'll also share the results of the study with you and your community.
 We won't include your or any other participants' name or any information that can be used to identify you.